-THE CITY OF PALMER, ALASKA, ORDAINS:
+THE CITY OF PALMER, ALASKA ORDAINS:

 Section 1.
 Classification.
-This ordinance shall be of a permanent nature and shall become a part of the City of Palmer Code of Ordinances.
+This ordinance shall be permanent in nature and shall be incorporated into the Palmer Municipal Code.

 Section 2.
 Severability.
-If any provisions of this ordinance or any application thereof to any person or circumstance is held invalid, the remainder of this ordinance and the application to other persons or circumstances shall not be affected thereby.
+If any provision of this ordinance or any application thereof to any person or circumstance is held invalid, the remainder of this ordinance and the application to other persons or circumstances shall not be affected thereby.